php-dev-br/laravel-doc-pt-br/eloquent.md

 	var_dump($user->name);

-> **Note:** All methods available on the [query builder](/docs/queries) are also available when querying Eloquent models.
+> **Note:** All methods available on the [query builder](/docs/4.2/queries) are also available when querying Eloquent models.

 #### Retrieving A Model By Primary Key Or Throw An Exception

-Sometimes you may wish to throw an exception if a model is not found.
-To do this, you may use the `firstOrFail` method:
+Sometimes you may wish to throw an exception if a model is not found, allowing you to catch the exceptions using an `App::error` handler and display a 404 page.

 	$model = User::findOrFail(1);

 	$model = User::where('votes', '>', 100)->firstOrFail();

-Doing this will let you catch the exception so you can log and display an error page as necessary.
-To catch the `ModelNotFoundException`, add some logic to your `app/Exceptions/Handler.php` file.
+To register the error handler, listen for the `ModelNotFoundException`

 	use Illuminate\Database\Eloquent\ModelNotFoundException;

-	class Handler extends ExceptionHandler {

-		public function render($request, Exception $e)
+	App::error(function(ModelNotFoundException $e)
 	{
-			if ($e instanceof ModelNotFoundException)
-			{
-				// Custom logic for model not found...
-			}

-			return parent::render($request, $e);
-		}

-	}
+		return Response::make('Not Found', 404);
+	});

 #### Querying Using Eloquent Models